 - A foreign company exercising a trade in Ireland is obliged to register for VAT with the Office of the Revenue Commissioner.

 A self employed individual can obtain a PPS number before registering for tax by contacting the Department of Social Protection at the relevant local office.

 More information on obtaining a PPS number can be found in the following links below on the Department of Social Protection’s website

-Information for self employed individuals providing services in Ireland is also available on the Office of the Revenue Commissioners website in the following link
+Information for self employed individuals providing services in Ireland is also available on the Office of the Revenue Commissioners website.

-For general information on tax issues for business users, please click here
+For information on tax issues for business users, please click here.

 E-registration is a Revenue initiative to enable Agents and Customers who have registered with ROS or myAccount to manage their Revenue registrations online.
-Introduced in 2009, it was significantly enhanced in 2012, and it now represents a comprehensive alternative to paper-based correspondence.
+This system allows a comprehensive alternative to paper-based correspondence.

 Revenue online services (ROS) is the method by which the Office of the Revenue Commissioners delivers its services electronically to individuals/businesses.

 Service providers can register for ROS which facilitates the filing of online annual tax returns, payment of taxes and allows their tax details to be accessed online.

 ROS also allows service providers to make periodic returns and payments for VAT and the PAYE/Universal social contribution for any employees they might have.